 Why do it?

-Now that our pupils have reached Upper School and 6th Form they are teenagers who are developing and growing into young adults.
+Now that our pupils have reached Key Stage 3 they are older children and teenagers who are developing and growing into young adults.
 To work towards personalised independence targets (with the combined support of school and home) encourages confidence, self-esteem and an ability to be more self-reliant in chosen areas.

 When can we do it?

-Throughout Upper School and 6th Form pupils will be encouraged to set themselves targets, with agreement and encouragement from home.
+Throughout Key Stage 3 pupils will be encouraged to set themselves targets, with agreement and encouragement from home.
 These targets can be worked on at home during term time and the holidays.

 Where can we do it?